neo-ngd/neoj/README.md

-# awneo
+# neoj
-NEO SDK written in Java
+NEO SDK and Demo written in Java